-- Inaccurate or ambiguous and slow delivery of critical information - Missing or unclear incident information - Limits of firefighting personnel to assimilate and retain verbal information while in emergency response mode
+- Unreliable communications and message integrity due to RF channel interference, signal fading, and intermodulation distortion; downed hard-link connections; and ambient noise in the firehouse - Inaccurate or ambiguous and slow delivery of critical information - Missing or unclear incident information - Limits of firefighting personnel to assimilate and retain verbal information while in emergency response mode

 Adopting a fire station alerting solution that is intelligently integrated into your communication center's CAD system and automates the process of getting communications out to first responders is priority #1 in improving response time.
 A good fire station alerting solution will also offer automated tracking and reporting on turnout times, helping stations better identify opportunities for improvement or optimization.
-This feature, along with having a reliable, modern system with redundant, automated alerting paths, help to improve a department's ISO fire rating score.
+This feature, along with having a reliable, modern system with redundant, automated alerting paths, helps to improve a department's ISO fire rating score.
 Emergency communications systems are one of the four main criteria of an ISO fire rating score, and a better ISO rating indicates a better level of community protection by the fire department and lowers an area's homeowners' insurance premiums.